SkelleyBelly/carbonite/content/blog/how-we-scoped-484-titan-tickets/index.md

 #### How we did it:

 1. **Captured requirements in Trello:**
 We found Trello the easiest and quickest tool for us to capture requirements in.
 It's flexible and simple to use and easy to gain access to, which is not always easy at the start of a project.
-We talked to users, business stakeholders as well the internal content management team in order to gather these requirements.
+We talked to users and business stakeholders as well the internal content management team in order to gather these requirements.

 1. **Labels:** labels on the Trello Tickets were the key to sorting the tickets, we added labels for: